ILDAnaSoft/ILDDoc/README.md

 ```
 where "evt" is the pointer of the event.

-To get the pointer of one specific MCParitcle, you can use
+To get the pointer of one specific MCParticle, you can use
 ```
 	int nMC = AllMC->getNumberOfElements();
 	MCParticle* MC = dynamic_cast< MCParticle* >( AllMC->getElementAt(i) );